hmir/laundry-traffic/README.md

-Web-scrubbing and analysis of laundry traffic throughout the week
+Web-scrubbing and analysis of laundry traffic throughout the week @ UVA dorms